Chigalab1/alx-system_engineering-devops/0x00-shell_basics/README.md

-to display the current directory contents
+to creat  a script that creates a directory named my_first_directory in the /tmp/ directory